Facebook takes down white nationalist and fake antifa accounts

 The misleading antifa accounts were removed for “inauthentic behavior,” because they purported to be something they were not, Facebook said.

-As with a false antifa tweet that Twitter Inc tied to a third white nationalist group and which was widely distributed as a screen shot, the Facebook executives said Tuesday the goal of such content is often not to win thousands of followers but to plant a single false flag that can be used to sow distrust about the target group.
+As with a false antifa tweet that Twitter Inc (TWTR.N) tied to a third white nationalist group and which was widely distributed as a screen shot, the Facebook executives said Tuesday the goal of such content is often not to win thousands of followers but to plant a single false flag that can be used to sow distrust about the target group.

 Facebook declined to comment on whether it had been in touch with law enforcement, which it typically does in cases of an imminent threat.